B-Cell Acute Lymphocytic Leukemia Minimum Residual Disease Detection by Flow Cytometry

 • Poor cell viability may adversely affect antigens and impede the ability to properly identify neoplastic cells.

-• Flow results should not be used alone to diagnose malignancy and should be interpreted in conjunction with morphology, clinical information, and other necessary ancillary tests for a definitive diagnosis.
+• Results should be interpreted in conjunction with morphology, clinical information, and other necessary ancillary tests for a definitive diagnosis.

 References